Drone in Yemen kills at least 9 al-Qaida members

 A medical official said that the strike had killed three civilians and wounded three.

-All officials spoke on condition of anonymity because they were not authorized to brief journalists.
+The medical and security officials spoke on the condition of anonymity because they were not authorized to brief reporters.